renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

-The field supports multiple URLs but it is datasource-dependent on whether only the first is used or multiple.
+The field supports multiple URLs, but it is datasource-dependent on whether only the first is used or multiple.

 ## replacement